El Salvador Finca Malacara “A”

 Owners: Epe Guillermo and María de Los Angeles Alvarez Prunera ( Forth generation of the Alvarez family to run Malacara)

-Region Apeneca Llamatepec Mountain range
+Region Apeneca Ilamatepec Mountain range

-Malacara was founded in the late 1880’s, when the first coffee was planted there.
-Over time, the farm became the family’s home and then it was separated and split between siblings.
+Malacara was founded in the late 1880’s when the first coffee was planted there.
+Over time, the farm became the family’s home, and then it was separated and split between siblings.
 Today Malacara A has a great reputation across the coffee world.